 I operate differently than most beauty industry consulting firms.
 Whereas other firms encourage their clients to commit to them for long terms and require hefty retainer fees up-front, my consulting packages are designed to be informative and effective in the least amount of time possible.
 Ongoing support is available, but I have no desire to function as your salon manager by proxy (I already have two of my own to manage, thank you very much).
 My goal is to identify problems, devise solutions, and facilitate implementation of those solutions in the shortest amount of time possible so you can get back to running your business.

-My job is to tell you the truth, whether you like it or not.
-Chances are, you already know what to expect from me, but if you don’t, here’s a quick overview:
+If you read this blog then you probably already know what to expect from me.
+If you don’t, here’s a quick overview:

 - An effective consultant is honest about their limitations.
 It’s rare, but if I don’t know the answer to one of your questions or have a solution to a problem we’ve identified, I will find and direct you to a reputable source (like a link to a precedent or statute) or refer you to the appropriate specialist (like an attorney).

 - An effective consultant is trustworthy.
 I understand how sacred our businesses and careers are and how hard it can be to seek advice and implement strategies that may fall outside of our comfort zones.
 I don’t take my responsibility to you lightly.
-I never advise anyone to do anything I wouldn’t do myself if I were in their position.
+I never advise anyone to do anything I wouldn’t do myself.